Succession Planning For Business Owners And Why You Need One

 A business valuation

 This is an external assessment of how much your business is worth, and needs to include the method by which it’s valued.
-It’s important to keep this one updated, so you’re not providing an out of date assessment of your business.
+It’s one of the two financial concerns that directly affect the succession process (Ip & Jacobs, 2006).

 Main Newsletter - General Opt-in